david-wb/cpp-lambda/README.md

 ## The Dockerfile

-Please see the contents of `Dockerfile`.
+Please see the contents of [Dockerfile](Dockerfile).
 Here is a summary of how it works.

 * Inherits from `public.ecr.aws/lambda/provided:al2` image which is based on Amazon Linux 2.
 * Clones and compiles the [aws-lambda-cpp](https://github.com/awslabs/aws-lambda-cpp) which provides the AWS Lambda runtime library for C++.